AD4GD/pilot-2-biodiversity/preprocessing/readme.md

 - k_value (int): K-value for impedance calculation (if decline type is proportional).
 Aliases: "--k-value", "-k".
 - record_time (bool): Record the execution time.
 Aliases: "--record-time", "-t".

+**NOTE:** if you would like to not consider some of the stressors, created by the previous command, open `config/stressors.yaml` and delete stressors, for example `tertiary` if you think that such small roads are not relevant for your case study.

 ### Examples

 To test if your instance of Data4Land is configured correctly, execute the test command: